 CPE record keeping

-Keep a record of your CPE hours for at least five years.
+Keep a record of your CPE hours for at least five years, per the requirements of the Mississippi State Board of Public Accountancy.
 The information should include the location of the course and the organization sponsoring it, along with the attendance dates, name of instructors and their qualifications, the number of hours per category, the title and description of the courses and the number of CPE hours you’ve claimed.

 CPA retirement or disability